PeterPlaty/rock-climbing/README.md

 The player can move horizontally (left-right keys) and can do a short hop.

 TO DO:
-- Wall bounce is inconsistent.
-Fix it.
-- Sometimes, the player falls through the ball without jumping.
-Fix it.
 - Add slopes to the game, and slopes "physics"
 - Create basic level to playtest, with basic graphics
 - If there's time, add swirly animation for the stars

+TO KEEP AN EYE ON:
+- Sometimes, the player falls through the ball without jumping.
+Worst case scenario: do precise collisions for the ball